4 min read

 Fleece is a great middle layer option as well but beware cheap fleece garments as many are not made of the proper material for an actual outdoor experience.
 Be sure your fleece is made of wool, polyester or other synthetics such as Thinsulate.
 Fleece is lightweight, breathable and if made out of the correct material, will insulate even when wet.
 Fleece is typically fast drying and is quite warm.
 The drawbacks of fleece is that it is not wind resistant and is bulky.
 Fleece also comes in a variety of weights, so be sure to choose which is best for you.

-Your Outer Shell Layer:
+Your Outer Shell Layer

 The shell or outer layer protects you from wind, rain or snow.
 Most are treated with a durable water repellent finish to allow water to roll off the fabric.
 It is very important to have an outer shell that will allow moisture to escape yet keep wind and rain from penetrating to your inner layers.
 Without proper ventilation, moisture can't evaporate and will condenses on the inside of your shell.